davenquinn/xenoliths/paper/text/figure-captions.md

 ##reconstruction
 Tectonic reconstruction of the California margin at 19 Ma showing the early evolution of the San Andreas transform system, offshore oceanic plates, and Cretaceous batholithic belt.
+Exposures of Salinia nappes
+are shown as red patches west of the future San Andreas Fault.
+The view shows the disaggregated Mojave--Salinia batholith and surface outcrops of subduction channel schists in the Mojave province.
+Reconstruction of displaced features such as Salinia batholithic exposures from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005 is combined with reconstruction of the evolving slab window and microplate detachment after @Wilson2005.
 The Monterey plate ridge ceased spreading at 20 Ma (Chron 6), which is labeled and corresponds to the similar time label on
 @fig:neogene_sections|b.
-Exposures of Salinia nappes are shown as red patches west of the future San Andreas Fault.
-The view shows the disaggregated Mojave--Salinia batholith and surface outcrops of subduction channel schists in the Mojave province.
-Reconstruction of Salinian lithologic features from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005 is combined with reconstruction of the evolving slab window and microplate detachment after @Wilson2005.

 ##isotopes
 Paired Sm-Nd and Rb-Sr isotope data for the Crystal Knob sample set